Skip to main content

 Moving on from the slight disaster with the floppy brim hat, I decided to have a bit of a break from knitting and turn my attention back to cross stitch for a while.
 The cover kit in this month's Cross Stitcher Magazine was for gift tags.
 Ideal - small, quick and even better, simple!
 And here are some of the finished items.
 What a brilliant way to spend a day.
 Better still though, "Ice Cold in Alex" was on the TV this morning and "Dirty Dancing" is on in about an hour's time.
 Two of my all time favourite films - on the same day.
 Bliss!!
 Could the day get any better?
 Wishing you all a perfect day to, Bye for now Olly

-Floppy Brim Hat
+The Importance of Gauge in a Floppy Brim Hat

 You may remember from a few posts back, I treated myself to a copy of "Knitting in No Time by Melody Griffiths.
 I bought it because I liked the look of the wrap on the cover and wanted to have a go at knitting it.
-As I hadn't really knitted anything before, I thought that I should practice on smaller projects first.
+As I hadn't really knitted anything large before, I thought that I should practice on smaller projects first.
 So, this is how I got on with the Floppy Brim Hat on page 34.
 The pattern uses 339 Metres of Rowan Yorkshire Tweed DK (double knitting) in Revel, which is a deep purple, pure new wool.
 Its knitted using 3.5mm (US size 3) needles.
 I have neither.
 The wool is discontinued and the local wool shop didn’t have the needles.
 Not one to let a small matter of lack of material stand in my way, I deviated from the pattern a smidgen.
 I used some unbranded acrylic DK yarn in a lovely shade of lavender on 4mm (US size 6) needles.
 Did I do a gauge swatch?
 Now, don’t be silly, of course I didn’t.
 The brim of the hat is knitted first.
-It is worked in two full rows followed b
+It is worked in two full rows f

 Where did you get that hat?